 In another ten minutes, the blue-blazed Howell Trail leaves to the left, but you should proceed ahead on the woods road, now following the white blazes of the Stillman Spring Trail, which continues to descend.
-After crossing a stream on a stone causeway, the trail bears left, and it soon crosses another stream and reaches the paved Storm King Highway (N.Y.
+Soon after crossing a stream on a stone causeway, the trail bears right, crosses a stream on rocks, and turns left to reach the paved Storm King Highway (N.Y.
 Route 218).
-You've now gone about a mile and a half from the start of the hike - mostly downhill.
+You’ve now gone about a mile and a half from the start of the hike – mostly downhill.

 Turn right, and follow the road for about 100 feet to a rock with a carved inscription in memory of James Stillman.
-Just beyond the adjacent Stillman Memorial Spring, you'll notice three blue blazes above on the hillside.
+Just beyond the adjacent Stillman Memorial Spring, you’ll notice three blue blazes above on the hillside.
 They mark the start of the Howell Trail, which you will be following for the next two miles.
 Follow the blue blazes as they steeply climb the hillside.
-The trail soon begins to ascend on switchbacks, but the climb remains quite steep.
+The trail bears left and ascends on switchbacks, but the climb remains quite steep.

 As you continue your steep climb, more views appear.
 After following a curved set of rock steps through mountain laurel, you’ll reach a broader viewpoint over the river from a large rock ledge to the left of the trail.
 Breakneck Ridge is visible to the left, and Constitution Marsh (just south of Cold Spring) may be seen to the right.